 Your portfolio on the Baker Artist Portfolios website serves as your submission for the Baker Artist Awards.

-Artists have until January 20, 2017 at 5:00PM to create or update their portfolio.
+Artist's have until Friday, January 26, 2024 at 5:00PM to create or update their portfolio.
 At that time, the website will automatically create a cloned copy of each artists portfolio to be used for adjudication.
 After 5:00PM, artists may still update their public portfolio, but these updates will not be judged until the following year.

 There is no "submit" button.
-All artists with an active portfolio on January 23, 2017 at 5:00PM (Deadline extended!) will have their worked reviewed by this years anonymous jury.
+All artists with an active portfolio on Friday, January 26, 2024 at 5:00PM will have their worked reviewed by this years anonymous jury.

-Artists may choose to keep their portfolio private until the submission deadline.
-To do so, once you are logged in as an artist, click on your name in the upper right hand corner of the website.
+Artists may choose to keep their portfolio private, but will still be considered fir an award.
+To keep your portfolio hidden from public view, once you are logged in as an artist, click on your name in the upper right hand corner of the website.
 Select Edit Account Info, and then click on the "Artist Profile" button.
 At the bottom of that screen, there is a button which reads "Keep my artwork private."
 Select this box, and click "Save".
-Your portfolio will now be hidden, but please make sure it is live on January 20th at 5PM.
+Your portfolio will now be hidden, but will still be viewed by jurors.